datacommonsorg/data/scripts/biomedical/mesh/README.md

 #### Scripts

 [`format_mesh.py`](format_mesh.py) converts the original xml into four formatted csv files, which each can be imported alongside it's matching tMCF.
-[`format_mesh_record.py`](format_mesh_record.py) converts the supplementary MeSH record file into a csv mapped to MeSH descriptor ID, and it maps the MeSH records to pubchem compound IDs resulting in a second separate csv.
+[`format_mesh_record.py`](format_mesh_record.py) converts the supplementary MeSH supplementary record file into a csv mapped to MeSH descriptor ID, and it maps the MeSH supplementary records to pubchem compound IDs resulting in a second separate csv.
 [`download.sh`](download.sh) downloads all the files from the NCBI webpage and stores them in the scratch directory.
 [`mesh_run.sh`](mesh_run.sh) runs all the python commands generating six csv files in total.